 Magic forward Franz Wagner missed a chunk of time due to a left ankle sprain he suffered in early December.
-He’s played two games since returning to action but he may need another extended period of recovery.
+He has played two games since returning to action but he may need another extended period of recovery.

-Coach Jamahl Mosley said Wagner was “really, really, really sore” after Thursday shootaround, Jason Beede of the Orlando Sentinel tweets.
-Mosley confirmed the soreness is lingering from the high left ankle sprain that kept Wagner out 16 games.
+Head coach Jamahl Mosley said Wagner was “really, really, really sore” after Thursday shootaround, Jason Beede of the Orlando Sentinel tweets.
+Mosley confirmed the soreness is lingering from the high left ankle sprain that kept Wagner out for 16 straight games.
 Wagner isn’t playing tonight against Charlotte.

 “I’d be lying if I said it wasn’t hard as heck to deal with,” Mosley said.
 “But he came up really, really, really sore after shootaround.
 And we’ve got to obviously look at the long-term view for how we’re deal with our guys and he’s one of those guys that we have to continue to look at in that situation.”